Eddie Stanky: Contribution to breaking the color barrier

 Stanky contributed to the breaking of the color barrier as a member of the Brooklyn Dodgers in 1947.
-Upon first meeting Jackie Robinson at spring training, Stanky told him he was not in favor of integrating baseball, and that he was unhappy that it was his own team doing it, but that despite his own personal feelings, Robinson was now his teammate, and Stanky promised he would have his back.
+Upon first meeting Jackie Robinson at spring training, Stanky told him he was not in favor of integrating baseball, and he was unhappy that Jackie was now on his team, but that despite his own personal feelings, Robinson was now his teammate, and Stanky promised he would have his back.
 When Robinson began playing that season, he was treated harshly and discriminated against, and frequently taunted with insults and threats by players from the opposing teams.
 Stanky stayed silent at first, but finally yelled back at Ben Chapman's racist insults during a game.
 Not long afterward, the other Dodgers began to stand up for Robinson as well.
 The incident is portrayed in the film 42.
 Stanky is played by Jesse Luken.

 Robinson, a natural second baseman, was shifted to first base in his rookie season as Stanky was already the Dodgers' second baseman and leadoff hitter.
 Robinson credited Stanky with giving him tips that made the transition to first base easier.
 Before the 1948 season began, Stanky was traded to the Boston Braves so that Robinson could return to his natural position and also bat leadoff.
 Stanky also demanded a trade because he thought Durocher had taken Branch Rickey's side in a salary dispute, which Stanky considered "a knife in my back."

 In Roger Kahn’s The Boys of Summer, he recounts an occasion in which Stanky, then managing the St. Louis Cardinals, angrily defended his players for shouting racial slurs against Jackie Robinson in a game.
-Stanky stated that they were, “not out of line.”
+Stanky stated that they were “not out of line”, but rather part of the normal gamesmanship that was expected between rivals at the time.